amirblaese/musr_visual_sim/README.md

     musr(nevents,magfield)

 where nevents is the number of events you wish to evaluate and magfield is the magnetic field (in Tesla).
-If the field gets too high you will have to increase the number of bins, of course (k parameter in the source).
+If the entered field value is too large you will have to increase the number of bins, of course (k parameter in the source).